Andrew-Snyder627/new-parent-dashboard/README.md

 # New Parent Resource Finder 👶🍼

-A React dashboard designed to support new parents with helpful tools and information.
+A modern React dashboard designed to support new parents with helpful tools and information.
 Features include a parenting news feed, vaccination checklist, diaper and feeding log, milestone tracker, to-do list, and daily inspirational quotes — all accessible via dedicated routes or as previews on the homepage.

+Recent updates include **Material UI (MUI)** integration for a clean, professional, and consistent interface, with enhanced layouts, interactive components, and modern styling across all tools.

 ---